BW-Virtual-Reality-Funding-Platform/Backend/README.md

 ## - Projects Router

+8. GET All Projects:

+         GET - /projects

-8. GET All Projects for a user:
+9. GET All Projects for a user:

          GET - /:userId/projects

          * requires token from login function set to "Authorization" header.

-9. GET A users single project by project ID:
+10. GET A users single project by project ID:

         GET - /:userId/projects/:id

         * requires token from login function set to "Authorization" header.

-10. ADD A project by user ID:
+11. ADD A project by user ID:

         POST - /:userId/projects